ad1tyaaa/100days/round-1.md

 **Progress :** So, mainly I started Character Arrays and Strings, but, couldn't study for too long.
 Probably 30-40 mins only.
 I think I solved 2-3 easy problems.

 **Final Tohoghts :** I'm going out of station for a few days.
 I have to go back to college for my convocation.
 So, I probably won't be getting enough time for studying.
 Today, I started Character Arrays and Strings, although I couldn't spend much time, I don't think it's very difficult.
 I was actually finding stuffs easy.
 Hopefully I manage to finish it soon, after I continu with day 26. 🫤

+## Update (09 October 2023)

+I have returned home today morning and I'll be continuing my 100days from today.
+I plan to finish as much of Stirngs part as possible as it is quite a lengthy lecture.
+But, hopefully by tomorrow I'll definitely be able to finish it.
+Also, the last "**Update**" was on 9th of Sept., ie. exactly a month back (what a coincidence!).
+So, yeah I as feeling kind of scared going for convocation, as I don't have a job and I would've met everyone who is already working somewhere, but, it turned out to be actually fun. 😅

+But, yeah still a lot of work is left, and I'm gonna start from today itself.
+Let's GOOO!!! 😁